Chart Color Schemes

 Cultural Diversity

 Magnetic Island's cultural diversity was found to be above average, with 7.3% of its population speaking a language other than English at home and 27.6% born overseas.
-Christianity was the predominant religion on Magnetic Island as of 2016, comprising 41.3% of the population.
-Notably, Buddhism was overrepresented in Magnetic Island compared to the rest of Queensland, making up 2.6% versus 0.9%.
+Christianity was the main religion on Magnetic Island, comprising 41.3% of its population.
+Notably, Buddhism was overrepresented compared to the rest of Queensland, making up 2.6% of Magnetic Island's population versus 0.9%.

 Frequently Asked Questions - Diversity